2023 Abia State gubernatorial election: All Progressives Congress

 The year prior to the APC primaries were beset by party infighting between factions led by Ikechi Emenike and Donatus Nwankpa, culminating in two parallel party congresses in October 2021.
 Analysts contest that the party crisis had to be resolved if the APC was to be competitive in the general election.
 Emenike's grouping eventually won out and was recognized by the national party in February 2022 but the party infighting continued until the primary.
 As primaries neared, Emenike and state party chairman Kingsley Ononogbu stated that the primary would not be zoned and would open to all aspirants.

 On 20 April 2022, the APC National Executive Committee announced the party's schedule for gubernatorial primaries, setting its expression of interest form price at ₦10 million and nomination form price at ₦40 million with a 50% nomination form discount for candidates younger than 40 while women and candidates with disabilities get free nomination forms.
 Forms were to be sold from 26 April to 6 May until the deadline was later extended to 10 May then 12 May.
 After the submission of nomination forms by 13 May, candidates were screened by a party committee on 14 and 15 May while 16 May was the date for the screening appeal process.
 Ward congresses and LGA congresses were set for between 7 and 9 May to elect delegates for the primary.
 Candidates approved by the screening process advanced to a primary set for 26 May, in concurrence with other APC gubernatorial primaries; challenges to the result could be made the next day.

 On the primary date, two parallel primaries were held with Emenike's grouping holding an indirect primary at the Chidiebere Arena while the other candidates held a direct primary (citing a national APC directive for a direct primary in Abia) that carried on into the next day.
 After both primaries were peacefully held, the Chidiebere Arena primary ended in Emenike winning by a wide margin while the direct primary resulted in a victory for former minister Uche Ogah.
 It was expected that the APC National Working Committee and/or litigation would decide which primary was legitimate but the state party quickly lined up behind Emenike.
 When Ogah sued to prevent Emenike's recognition, a Court of Appeal sided with Emenike and threw out the lawsuit.
-In mid-August, Emenike selected Gloria Akara—a clergywoman from Ukwa East LGA—as his running mate.
+In mid-August, Emenike selected Gloria Akara—a Christian minister from Ukwa East LGA—as his running mate.
 Another lawsuit against Emenike, from Daniel Eke, was dismissed by a High Court in October.
 The Emenike candidacy was derailed in November when Ogah—who had appealed the previous judgement against him—won his case before a Federal High Court sitting in Abuja, declaring Emenike's nomination invalid and affirming Ogah's nomination.
 However, the next month, a Court of Appeal ruling overturned that decision and reinstated Emenike as the legitimate nominee.